alucardmmc/pci-ui-scenario/README.md

   - Add value getter for 'pha' field.
 This way, filter also works
 - [x] Task 5
   - Add button to copy selected rows to clipboard.
 Text copied has format compatible with Excel.
-  - *NOTE*: AG-Grid has a Clipboard functionality, but it's behind the enterprise version.
+  - _NOTE_: AG-Grid has a Clipboard functionality, but it's behind the enterprise version.
 Since I can't use it, I just made a workaround to still allow users to copy data from the table.
 - [x] Task 6
   - Add button to clean grid from sort and filter.
 - [ ] Task 7
+    - Add prettier settings
+    - Add default vs code settings
+    - Add nvmrc file
+    - Move `Grid` to components folder
+    - Format files